coreos/etcd-operator/README.md

 }
 ```

-In another terminal, use the following command changed the cluster size from 3 to 5.
+In another terminal, use the following command to change the cluster size from 3 to 5.

 ```
 $ curl -H 'Content-Type: application/json' -X PUT --data @body.json http://127.0.0.1:8080/apis/coreos.com/v1/namespaces/default/etcdclusters/etcd-cluster